-How to import CSV to Google Sheets
+How to import CSV to Google Sheets automatically

-Step 1: Prepare your CSV files
+Step 2: Upload your CSV files to the cloud

 To create an automated connection, your CSV files must be stored online in one of the main cloud storage platforms.